kfirc/blooming-wanderer-map/memory-bank/pages.md

 - Main pages are located in `src/pages/`.
 - `Index.tsx` is the main entry page of the app.
 - `NotFound.tsx` handles 404 or unknown routes.
 - Pages define the main navigation and routing structure.
+- `Index.tsx` manages the sidebar open state, mode (`'location'` or `'info'`), and data fetching for both location and info drawer modes.
+It coordinates when the sidebar opens and what content is shown, and passes all relevant props to Sidebar and MapHeader.